SJabin/Data_Model_Dependencies_MIA/README.md

 # Prerequisites

 Run the script.sh file for installing all the prerequisite python packages.
+Required packages:

+1. Python 3.5
+2. Theano 1.0.5
+3. Lasagne 0.2

 # Experiments on the Data Properties

 To run experiments call 'main()' from the data_properties\experiments.py.

-Available experiments:
+We explore below data properties against MIA:
-1. Datasizes vs MIA
+1. Datasize
-2. Class balance vs MIA
+2. Class balance
-3. Feature balance vs MIA
+3. Feature balance
-4. No of fetaures vs MIA
+4. No of fetaures
-5. Entropy vs MIA
+5. Entropy

 # Experiments on the Model Properties